We all want to get happy.

 According to an 80-year long study conducted by researchers at Harvard, strong friendships and positive relationships have a higher correlation to lifetime happiness and fulfillment than any other factor.

+If you find yourself thinking, “I don’t know how to be happy”, then step back and look at your relationships.
 The quality and quantity of your relationships will have a bigger impact on your happiness than money, fame, success, material possessions, or even doing work that you enjoy.

 Studies have found that people who are satisfied with the quality and quantity of their relationships are less likely to die of cardiovascular disease, suffer from depression, or experience chronic health issues.